Aditya1738/Apple-Defect-detection-using-ML/README.md

 # Apple Defect Detection using ML
-  Apple defect detection and disease classification using CNN models on fruit images.
-# Apple Defect Detection using ML

 Detects apples in webcam frames and classifies them into healthy or diseased categories using deep learning.